alaincaltieri/financialfallacies/_posts/2023-10-16-investing_in_a_business_is_a_leap_of_faith.markdown

 It's understandable why some may view investing in this fallacious way.
 Investing can seem complex and intimidating, and the uncertainty about future performance can be unnerving.
 This leads some people to rely more on gut feeling or faith, rather than research and analysis.
 Besides, popular culture often romanticizes risky investments that pay off, reinforcing the belief that successful investing is more about faith than facts.

-However, the correct financial behaviour in investing involves understanding the industry, business model, financial health, and the potential growth of a company before investing.
+However, An effective financial strategy in investing involves understanding the industry, business model, financial health, and the potential growth of a company before investing.
 Key characteristics include patience, prudence, and the ability to manage risk and emotion.
 Investors should also diversify their portfolio to mitigate potential losses.

 Recommendations for further reading: